 “The most significant advantage of using a balance transfer is the 0% interest rate period,” says Leslie Tayne, a debt attorney who founded Tayne Law Group in New York.
 “As a result, you should be able to pay off your debt more quickly because all of your payments are going directly to the principal.”

-Credit card debt isn’t the only balance due that can be rolled over to a low-interest card.
-It’s possible to roll over student loans and personal loans to certain credit cards.
-But is it the right move to get control over your finances?
+Credit card debt isn’t the only balance that can be rolled over to a balance transfer card.
+It’s also possible to transfer other types of debt, including student loans and personal loans to certain credit cards.

 How Do Balance Transfers Work?